ThomWright/pokedex/README.md

 ## Productionising

+A discussion of how I would prepare this for production, and also for future evolution (if necessary).

 ### Structure

 Normally I favour structuring services by [separating by feature (as opposed to type or layer)](https://phauer.com/2020/package-by-feature/) at a high level, and within each feature having several layers: